 Do Not Store Near Strong Odors

 The leaves can absorb strong odors that waft through the air nearby.
-For example, you wouldn’t want to keep your leaves in an enclosed space where you store onions.
+For example, you wouldn’t want to store Pu-erh leaves in an enclosed space where you keep onions.
 The smell of onions is very strong and any porous food items can absorb the scent.
 It would also be unwise to store the leaves in a spice cabinet for the same reasons.
 If the leaves absorb strong aromas, this will change the flavor of the brew.
 You wouldn’t want tea that has a hint of rosemary or basil.

 Keep Out Of Direct Sunlight